awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Java.04.md

 ## Step 4\.2: Scan<a name="GettingStarted.Java.04.Scan"></a>

-The `scan` method reads every item in the entire table, and returns all the data in the table\.
+The `scan` method reads every item in the entire table and returns all the data in the table\.
 You can provide an optional `filter_expression` so that only the items matching your criteria are returned\.
 However, the filter is applied only after the entire table has been scanned\.

 The following program scans the entire `Movies` table, which contains approximately 5,000 items\.
-The scan specifies the optional filter to retrieve only the movies from the 1950s \(approximately 100 items\), and discard all the others\.
+The scan specifies the optional filter to retrieve only the movies from the 1950s \(approximately 100 items\) and discard all the others\.

-1. Copy and paste the following program into your Java development environment:
+1. Copy the following program and paste it into your Java development environment\.

    ```
    /**